“The money’s the same, whether you earn it or scam it.”, I once heard a letting agent quote. That’s just chilling.

 The Tenancy Renewal Fee has been the bane of many landlords existence.

-From 1 October 2014, all letting agents have been required to be a member of one of three government-approved letting agency redress schemes- so make sure yours is!
-If an agent ISN’T a member of at least one, they are NOT complying with the law and could face persecution.
+As of 1 October 2014, all letting agents are required to be members of one of three government-approved redress schemes.
+If an agent is NOT a member of at least one scheme, they are NOT complying with the law and could face legal consequences.

 The schemes are: